Episode 2: Mandy

 The latest news, sport, business and weather from the BBC's Breakfast team.

-The latest national and international news stories from the BBC News team, followed by weather.
+The latest national and international news stories from the BBC News team.

 The latest news, sport and weather from London.

-Series 8 Episode 2: Babysitting
+Series 1 Episode 2: Landscape

 The latest national and international news, with reports from BBC correspondents worldwide.